kryvokhyzha/examples-and-courses/it-jim-labs/02-problem/README.md

 ## Possible ways to improve speed or model performance

-+ try others descriptors and specific features
++ Try others descriptors and specific features
-+ use more complicated model
++ Use more complicated model
-+ compress the model using ONNX format and create inference session
++ Compress the model using ONNX format and create inference session